mvolkmann/blog/src/zig.md

 It is a modern alternative to C with much of the same syntax such as statements terminated with semicolons and conditions in parentheses.

+Zig is also a C/C++ compiler toolchain and build system that can be used to simplify maintenance of your existing projects.

+Development of Zig is managed by the Zig Software Foundation which is a non-profit organization.
+"The mission of the Zig Software Foundation is to promote, protect, and advance the Zig programming language, to support and facilitate the growth of a diverse and international community of Zig programmers, and to provide education and guidance to students, teaching the next generation of programmers to be competent, ethical, and to hold each other to high standards."

+Zig is a simple, powerful programming language that excels in the most demanding environments.

 Zig is suitable for applications that care deeply about performance, binary size, and/or memory usage.
 Often these justify the tedium and verbosity of manual memory management.